darfink/chakracore-rs/jsrt-sys/README.md

 A *Hello World* example can be found in [src/lib.rs](https://github.com/darfink/jsrt-rs/blob/master/jsrt-sys/src/lib.rs).

-An example of the generated binding can be found [here](https://gist.github.com/darfink/d519756ad88efcddfbfe895439cf9451).
+An example of the generated bindings can be found [here](https://gist.github.com/darfink/d519756ad88efcddfbfe895439cf9451).

 If you are interested in idiomatic Rust bindings, check out